 How Much Do You Want to Spend

-I “optimize for clicks to website” and “get the most website clicks at the best price” and “run ads all the time” and delivery type standard.
+I “optimize for link clicks” and “get the most link clicks for your budget” and “run ads all the time” and delivery type standard.

 What results will you get?

-I advertised my blog, More Good Days (www.gooddayswithkids.com) to a national audience.
-Married women, age 24 – 44, parents of kids 0 – 3 years old.
-That’s a potential audience of over a million.
-I knew I was only going to reach a very small fraction of those.
+I advertised one of my blogs, More Good Days (www.GoodDaysWithKids.com) to a national audience.
+Married women, age 24 – 44, who were interested in parenting, motherhood, fatherhood or pregnancy.
+That’s a potential audience of 30+ million.
+I knew I was only going to reach a minuscule fraction of those.
 But that was OK… I wanted to reach people all over, under the hope that maybe if someone in Minnesota liked it, she’d tell her friends, and so would someone in New Mexico and so on.
-I spent $30.
-Ad displayed to 5200, 79 clicked through.
-That’s a click-through rate of 1.5%, at a cost-per-click of 38 cents.
+I spent $10.
+Ad displayed to 2407 people, 39 clicked through, for a cost of 63 cents per click.

-I did an ad for our program where instead of setting the goal of what kind of results I wanted to “clicks to website” I chose “Promote your page.”
+I did an ad for my blog where instead of setting the goal of what kind of results I wanted to “clicks to website” I chose “Promote your page.”
 (For some programs, this is a better option than clicks… a click just gets them to look at your website once and take action or not on that day.
-But if they like your Facebook page, then every time you post something, it appears on their Facebook feed, so you get repeated exposures.)
-I targeted that ad to expectant parents and parents of kids 0 – 3 in 4 nearby cities.
-Potential audience of 17,600.
-I spent $14.
-Ad displayed to 2443 people (14% of audience).
-11 liked the page (my goal), 2 liked the post.
-That’s a click-through rate of 0.7% and a cost-per-like of $1.20.
+But if they like your Facebook page, then every time you post something, it could appear on their Facebook feed, so you get repeated exposures.)
+I targeted the ad nationwide to parents of preschoolers and elementary age kids, 24 – 48 years old who are ALSO interested in either science, STEM fields, engineering, or Lego.
+An audience of 5.7 million.
+For $35, it reached 3387 people, 315 liked the page, for 11 cents per page like.

 To learn how to boost a post, click here: https://janelledurham.com/online-marketing/facebook-boosts/